 Choosing a mattress and pillow

-Choosing your mattress and pillow are essential for sleeping with back pain.
-Choose a mattress that is not too firm and that offers good support, such as a memory foam mattress.
-Regarding the pillow, it is best to choose one that keeps your head aligned with your spine.
+Choosing the right mattress and pillow is essential for sleeping with back pain.
+Choose a mattress that's not too firm and offers good support, such as a memory foam mattress.
+When it comes to pillows, it's best to choose one that keeps your head aligned with your spine.

-Your sleeping position has an impact on your back.
-Always try to keep your back straight, spine aligned and avoid twisting.
-We recommend that you opt for the three best positions for sleeping with back pain, the supine position, the fetal position and the side position.
-Of course, you don't have to stay in just one position, you can alternate during your sleep.
+Your sleeping position affects your back.
+Always try to keep your back straight, spine aligned, and avoid twisting.
+We recommend opting for the three best sleeping positions for back pain: the supine position, the fetal position, and the side position.
+Of course, you don't have to stay in just one position; you can alternate between them while you sleep.

 Hot bath, hot water bottle, and other remedies

-A nice hot bath with Epsom salt, a hot water bottle on the painful area(s) and other remedies can help you relieve your back pain before going to sleep.
-Don't hesitate to consult our article: Grandma's remedies for back pain, natural and effective.
+A nice warm bath with Epsom salt, a hot water bottle on the painful area(s), and other remedies can help relieve your back pain before bed.
+Don't hesitate to check out our article: Grandma's Remedies for Back Pain, Natural and Effective.

 By incorporating these tips into your sleep routine, you can significantly reduce back pain and enjoy restful sleep.

-Finally, by adopting a good posture for sleeping with back pain, using a suitable mattress and pillow as well as gentle and natural tips such as hot baths or hot water bottles, you can significantly reduce your back pain and improve your sleep.
+Ultimately, by adopting good posture for sleeping with back pain, using a suitable mattress and pillow, and gentle, natural tips such as hot baths or hot water bottles, you can significantly reduce your back pain and improve your sleep.